 Step one is to get your professionals lined up and ready.
-That should certainly include a lawyer who is independent of the estate agent or developer whose property you are viewing, who is qualified and who is a specialist in Spanish property and land law, known as urbanismo.
+That should certainly include a lawyer who is independent of the estate agent or developer whose property you are viewing, who is qualified and who is a specialist in property in Spain and land law, known as urbanismo.

 By Christopher Nye